Skip to main content

 Yes!
 You are encouraged to seek your own opportunities that best suit your employment interests.
 The Engineering Co-Op Office is available to assist you with contacting new employers to promote the Ontario Tech program.
 New co-op opportunities will need to be reviewed/approved by the Faculty to ensure the skills reflect engineering skill development and meet accreditation guidelines.

-• If I have already accepted my offer and find a position with a higher salary, can I apply/accept that position?
+What if I have accepted an offer and find a position that is more preferable or has a higher salary?
+Can I accept that position?

 No. Once you have accepted one Co-Op or Internship position, you can no longer apply or interview for other positions for that term(s).
 If an employer enquires about your eligibility, we will inform them that you have already taken employment elsewhere.
 It is unprofessional and can ruin your reputation with a company if you accept an offer and later reject it for another opportunity.
 It can also affect the reputation of the Ontario Tech Engineering Co-Op and Internship program and the University.

-• Can I take courses while on a co-op work term?
+Can I take courses while in a co-op?

 Students can request to take ONE course while on a co-op work term.
-Students must have a minimum cumulative GPA of 2.7 to request to take a course.
+Students must have a minimum cumulative GPA of 2.7 to request to take a course and cannot take the capstone.
 Approval must be obtained from your co-op employer and the Faculty by completing a Co-op Course Approval Form.

 Many companies will ask for an unofficial transcript during the recruitment process.
 This can be found on your MyOntarioTech account.
 Click on “Current Students”, scroll down to “Student Records” and click on Unofficial Academic Transcript .